-Though the compensation committee is satisfied with the performance of these executive officers, the committee, in connection with its review of a report prepared for it by its independent compensation consultant, decided in December 2013 that the following changes should be phased in over time to our compensation practices with respect to our named executive officers: direct cash compensation (i.e., base salary and cash bonus) should decrease as a percentage of total compensation (except to the extent based on attainment of specified performance criteria) and long-term incentive awards and equity based awards should increase as a percentage of total compensation.
-Accordingly, the cash bonus for Mr. Callan, decreased and for Mr. Ricketts, did not increase in 2013 from 2012, the restricted share awards granted to Messrs.
-Callan and Ricketts in 2014 increased by 16% and 15%, respectively, from the grants in 2013 and their base salaries for 2014 increased by 2.9% and 4.2%, respectively, from 2013, compared to base salary increases of 6.1% and 10.9%, respectively, in 2013 from 2012.
+The compensation committee, in connection with its review of a report prepared for it by its independent compensation consultant, decided in December 2013 that the following changes should be phased in over time to our compensation practices with respect to our full-time named executive officers: direct cash compensation (i.e., base salary and cash bonus) should decrease as a percentage of total compensation (except to the extent based on performance criteria) and long-term incentive awards and equity based awards should increase as a percentage of total compensation.
+In June 2014, the committee, in consultation with its independent compensation consultant, adopted a performance based cash bonus program which provides that cash bonuses are to be based on tenant occupancy rates, discretionary factors, management of the portfolio and adjusted funds from operations.
+As a result of these determinations, which we refer to collectively as the Compensation Determinations, the cash bonuses for Messrs.
+Callan and Ricketts for 2014 remained at the same level as their 2013 bonuses, the number of shares of restricted stock awarded to Messrs.
+Callan and

+Ricketts for their 2014 performance (which awards were granted in 2015) increased by 24% and 30%, respectively, from the grants reflecting their 2013 performance (which were awarded in 2014) and their base salaries for 2014 increased by 2.9% and 4.2%, respectively, from 2013, compared to base salary increases of 6.1% and 10.9%, respectively, in 2013 from 2012.